Skip to content

 Goods can be stored indefinitely

 EU customs warehousing has no statutory storage limit.
-Goods can be repackaged, relabelled (limited operations), and consolidated.
-They cannot be modified, sold, or used while in bonded regime.
+Goods can be repackaged, relabelled (limited operations), and consolidated — but not modified, sold, or used while in bonded regime.

 04